 Links to Other Useful Websites

-Webpages from Ray Rayburn, Rick Chinn, and Bill Whitlock have excellent practical information on the technical side of audo and acoustics.
+Webpages from the late Ray Rayburn, Rick Chinn, and Bill Whitlock have excellent practical information on the technical side of audo and acoustics.
 All are members of the Audio Engineering Society Standards Committee, and Rayburn and Whitlock are Fellows of the AES.

-Jim Brown's Jazz Page A few years ago, I taught a short class on Listening to Jazz for Pleasure to members of our Life Long Learners chapter here in Santa Cruz.
+Jim Brown's Jazz Page About ten years ago, I taught a short class on Listening to Jazz for Pleasure to members of our Life Long Learners chapter here in Santa Cruz.
 This is a collection of resources I prepared for those attending.
 It includes listiings of jazz on radio and on the internet, jazz on video, jazz on CD, and hints on how to listen to jazz for pleasure.

 This is the Power Point for a tutorial lecture I presented to

 Jazz (Sub-titled, "It's Not Rock and Roll!"
 It is